CampingCare/campingcare-php-sdk/README.md

 + Now you're ready to use the Camping.care PHP API client in test mode.
 + PHP >= 5.3
 + PHP cURL extension
-+ Up-to-date OpenSSL (or other SSL/TLS toolkit)
-+ SSL v3 disabled.
-Mollie does not support SSL v3 anymore.

 ## Installation ##